 The dwelling house gains access via a single internal driveway.
 It should be noted that the development includes an ingress and egress crossover.
-This additional crossover is required to facilitate effective traffic management for the service station and shop, and not as a result of the dwelling house.
+This additional crossover is required to facilitate effective traffic management for the service station, food and drink outlet and shop, and not as a result of the dwelling house.

 The proposed access will be 4.5m wide.
-This is required to facilitate effective traffic management for the service station and shop, and not as a result of the dwelling house.
+This is required to facilitate effective traffic management for the service station, food and drink outlet and shop, and not as a result of the dwelling house.